mikkovihonen/mikkovihonen.github.io/_posts/2016-02-01-preparing-the-agile-foundation.markdown

 title:  "Scaling Agility: Preparing the Agile Foundation"
 date:   2016-02-01
 category: SAFe
 description: How to prepare for cases where there are several teams or teams depending on other teams to produce a layer of architecture which enables their work?
-SAFe is a powerful model, but when scaling up you need to make sure you are scaling up on a working foundation.
+SAFe is a powerful model, but when scaling up you need to make sure you are doing so on a solid foundation.
 This post presents a way for your teams to evaluate their agile profile.
 ---

 ##Agile Software development 101